Receiving an ICM, Pacemaker or ICD Device

-Before you have your pacemaker or ICD implant procedure, it is important that you understand what the procedure can involve.
+Before you have your insertable cardiac monitor (ICM), pacemaker or implantable cardioverter defibrillator (ICD) procedure, it is important that you understand what the procedure can involve.

 Generally, risks depend on your age, general health, specific medical condition and heart function.